Do law firms have to worry about ransomware?

 Since lawyers attach files to emails when sending documents to and from clients and opposing counsel, law firms are at great risk of having firm personnel click on an attachment that contains ransomware by accident.
 This risk has increased significantly in recent years as these types of attacks have become more prevalent.[4][5]

-Because your exposure to malpractice claims greatly increases if you are hit with ransomware, and because law firms frequently attach documents to emails making it difficult for staff to spot “phishing” emails and potentially malicious attachments, your firm should worry about ransomware, protect the sensitive data and take the threat very seriously.
+Because your exposure to malpractice claims greatly increases if you are hit with ransomware, and because law firms frequently attach documents to emails making it difficult for staff to spot “phishing” emails and potentially malicious attachments, your firm [simple_tooltip content=’Ransomware is a way for cybercriminals to steal money from you.
+You, not just large organizations, but individuals and small businesses.
+It’s happening more and more every day, but most people still refuse to believe that they will be a target of a ransomware attack.’]should worry about ransomware[/simple_tooltip], protect the sensitive data and take the threat very seriously.

 References